PathakSiddhant/secondbrain-ai/README.md

-# SidMini AI - Second Brain 🧠
+# SecondBrain AI - Second Brain 🧠

 An advanced RAG-based AI assistant that allows you to "Chat with your Data".